benjistealth/repo_readme_generator/readme.md

 ## Additional Credits

- - Additional credit to I would like to thank, my Mum, EDX, SkillsForLife.org, and all my tutors so far.
+ - Additional credit to my Mum, EDX, SkillsForLife.org, and all my tutors so far.

 ## License